Mangodream01/programming-project/PROCESS.md

 Tooltip content in parallel coordinates is right.
 I made dropdown menus to pick variables for the scatterplot.
 I made a tab menu to switch between parallel coordinates and scatter plot.I wrote a function to update parallel coordinates, with transition() and everything.
 Now, I am busy to successful select and unselect lines in parallel coordinates by hovering and clicking on the EU map.
 I also added some dynamically changing titles and other small changes in style.

 ##### 23-06-2017
+I wrote an update function for my new scatter plot.
+The screen keeps going up whenever I pick another variable, so it is tiring to improve it.
+My parallel coordinates become prettier and prettier, but I can’t seem to think of a way to keep a line highlighted when clicked upon.